 If your coach has overworked you or underprepared you for a match, or if you were given insufficient warm-up time before the match, leading to an injury that could have been avoided, you can take action.

-You must start your claim as soon as possible, because any legal proceedings must be started within three years of the date of the incident, otherwise your claim may be ‘time barred’.
+You should start your claim as soon as possible, because any legal proceedings must be under way within three years of the date of the incident, otherwise your claim may be ‘time-barred’.
 Most rugby injury claims are settled out of court, but you will need to have expert medical evidence before the claim can be settled.